What you can expect as an intern:

 It is hard to anticipate what exact behavior will become problematic in the future.
-But we can say that we will be visitors on the island, and we don’t want to wear out our welcome.
+But we can say that we will be visitors in the community, and we don’t want to wear out our welcome.
 Ongoing discussions of cultural protocol and our relationship with the community will be included in the orientation and throughout the project.
 In the meantime, here are a few examples:

-- This is not the time or venue to debate political issues such as global warming, offshore drilling, marriage equality, or the legalization of marijuana.
+- This is not the time or venue to debate political issues such as climate change, offshore drilling, marriage equality, or the legalization of marijuana.
+While we all may feel passionate about these issues, publicizing our feelings may distract from our primary focus.
 Our job is to get the community fluent enough to have such discussions in the language after we’ve left.

 - We need to be mindful about publicizing the language and the project through social media or other means without explicit permission from community members.